vikeshpandey/amazon-forecast-immersion-day/README.md

 Now that you have your environment created, you need to save the name of your S3 bucket for future use, you can find it by clicking on the `Outputs` tab and then looking for the resource `S3Bucket`, once you find it copy and paste it to a text file for the time being.

 ![StackWizard5](doc/images/img8.png)

-## FAQ

-**Q. How do I contribute my own example notebook?**

-A. Although we're extremely excited to receive contributions from the community, we're still working on the best mechanism to take in examples from external sources.
-Please bear with us in the short-term if pull requests take longer than expected or are closed.